11 Most Popular Tools for Logging and Monitoring API Calls

 11 - Graphite

 Graphite is an open source monitoring and logging system that utilizes a push-based design architecture.
 What this means is that Graphite allows services to push their API logs into a component called Graphite Carbon, which is then stored in a database for later deep introspection and transformation.
+Prometheus, another open-source monitoring toolkit designed for cloud-native applications, is often used alongside Graphite for enhanced monitoring capabilities.
 Graphite’s main selling point is its easy deployment through its native Synthesize product, an automated installation and configuration system which promises to get users up and running with minimal headache.

 Benefits